-City Living offers payment of rent by, Electronic Funds Transfer (EFT), Credit Card and BPAY.
-Under no circumstances does City Living accept cash or cheque for rental payments.
+City Living tenants are able to pay rent by Electronic Funds Transfer (EFT), Credit Card and BPAY.
+Under no circumstances do we accept payment by cash or cheque.

 Please see your payment options below.